vo-andrew/discord-bot/README.md

 `!r aram [same]` - Generates random champions and builds for ARAM.
 Use the optional same keyword to randomize the same users.

 `!r reroll <sr/aram>` - Rerolls your current champion and build for Summoner's Rift/ARAM."

+## Additional Notes
+The bot is currently deployed on a Microsoft Azure Standard_B1s VM instance.